mangeshkokse/K8s/K8-QA.md

 In short, the Pod template acts as a blueprint for the ReplicaSet to create and manage pods with consistent configurations.

+# Q. What Happens When a ReplicaSet's 'replicas' Field is Set to a Value Less than the Current Number of Pods?

+When a ReplicaSet's **`replicas`** field is set to a value less than the current number of running pods, Kubernetes will scale down the ReplicaSet by terminating the excess pods until the desired number of replicas is reached.
+The ReplicaSet controller ensures that only the specified number of pods remains active, deleting the extra ones to match the new `replicas` value.

+In brief, Kubernetes reduces the number of pods by deleting the extras to align with the updated replica count.